Alexander Stewart, Earl of Mar: Dynastic failure and death

 Alexander failed to produce legitimate children by either of his two wives.
 By 1424, he was proposing the succession of his illegitimate son, Thomas Stewart, to his lands in lieu of a legitimate heir.
 Thomas' confirmation as Alexander's heir in May 1426 was coupled with his betrothal to Elizabeth Douglas, the sister of Archibald Douglas, 5th Earl of Douglas, and the widow of John Stewart, Earl of Buchan.
 Thomas' marriage to Elizabeth, which was confirmed the following year, awarded him various estates in the earldom of Buchan.
-Thomas' death in the spring of 1430, without children of his own, represented a significant blow to Alexander.
+Thomas' death in 1430, without children of his own, represented a significant blow to Alexander.
 The terms of the 1426 regrant of the earldom of Mar now worked against Alexander, as the king replaced Thomas as heir to the earldom through reversion.
 Alexander's second wife, Marie van Hoorn, died in c.
 1433, removing any remaining chance for a legitimate heir.

 Alexander died on his demesne land in July 1435.
 His body was taken to Inverness, where it was buried at the Dominican monastery of the Blackfriars on 26 July.
 Alexander's death resulted in a dispute between James I and the Erskine family over the earldom of Mar.
 The king ultimately gained control of the earldom, while some of Alexander's lands were given to his former daughter-in-law, Elizabeth Douglas, through her right of terce.